SomberSheep77/ivrogne/README.md

 When adding to favorites, a state change is required when the user is viewing only the favorites list as those that are unfavorited, should be removed from the screen and thus a rerender is required.

 When changing the page, a state change is also required to recalculate the page buttons at the buttons.

-## Issues

-When selecting both alcoholic and non-alcoholic drinks using the All option, it will exclude non-alcoholic drinks as they do not contain any of the alcohol types and filter will automatically remove them.
-This is an issue with the way I created and tagged the ingredient data as it unintentionally made them mutually exclusive.